Story and photos by Dr. Michael Lim The Travelling Gourmet TM

 The suave and debonair Travelling Gourmet jets to Italy on…

-In 1989, the late Giacomo Rallo got the brilliant idea for a winery on this rugged island while hunting for rabbits.
+In 1989, the late Giacomo Rallo got the brilliant idea for a winery on this rugged volcanic island while hunting for rabbits.
 He thought of planting the Zibibo or Muscat of Alexandria grape to make special wines.
-Now Donnafugata has 14 wineries all over the island and harvest starts between mid Aug to Sept.
+Now Donnafugata has 14 vineyards all over the island and harvest starts between mid Aug to Sept every year.